canada-ca/Open_First_Whitepaper/en/2_Open_Standards.md

 The Library and Archives Canada (LAC) [Guidelines on File Formats for Transferring Information Resources of Enduring Value](http://www.bac-lac.gc.ca/eng/services/government-information-resources/guidelines/Pages/guidelines-file-formats-transferring-information-resources-enduring-value.aspx) lists recommended formats for texts, presentations, emails, still images, audio, video, geospatial, computer aided design (CAD) and data sets.
 The Canadian Heritage [Elements of a Technical Interoperability Framework report](https://wiki.gccollab.ca/Elements_of_a_Technical_Interoperability_Framework_for_Canadian_Heritage), Québec's [Cadre Commun d'Interopérabilité du Gouvernement du Québec](http://www.tresor.gouv.qc.ca/fileadmin/PDF/ressources_informationnelles/architecture_entreprise_gouvernementale/AEG_3.1-CCIGQinteroperabilite.pdf) and France's [Référentiel Général d'Interopérabilité](http://references.modernisation.gouv.fr/sites/default/files/Referentiel_General_Interoperabilite_V2.pdf) identify a lot of the same open standards as recommended.

-The [GC Open Data Principles](http://open.canada.ca/en/open-data-principles) list "Use of Commonly Owned Standards" as a principle, with the intent that datasets released by the Government of Canada be in freely available file formats as often as possible.
+The [GC Open Data Principles](http://open.canada.ca/en/open-data-principles) list "Use of Commonly Owned Standards" as a principle, with the intent that datasets released by the GC be in freely available file formats as often as possible.

 Public Services and Procurement Canada (PSPC) has been piloting the [Open Contracting Data Standard](http://standard.open-contracting.org/latest/en/) to demonstrate use of the standard by linking the phases of the procurement process using data from procurements conducted by PSPC on behalf of government departments and agencies. ([source](https://buyandsell.gc.ca/procurement-data/open-contracting-data-standard-pilot))